WNGN (FM): History

 In 2009, WNGN announced that two new affiliated stations would go on the air: WNGB (91.3 FM) in Petersham, Massachusetts, and WNGF (89.9 FM) in Swanton, Vermont.
 In August 2013, Northeast Gospel Broadcasting reached a deal to sell WNGF to Christian Ministries.

 Simulcast

 Translators

-In addition to the main station, WNGN is relayed by additional translators to widen its broadcast area.
+In addition to the main station, WNGN is relayed by FM translators to widen its broadcast area.